sehaj11-007/Induction_report/README.md

 🕓1:30 to 2:30.

-rajveer attend our lecture of chemistry she teaches us about water chemistry and telling us about the marking scheme in first year and also about chemistry lab.
+rajveer mam   take our lecture  of chemistry teach about the water chemistry and telling us about the marking scheme in first year and also about chemistry lab.

 🕥2:30 to 3:30pm